433ventures/fightforms/README.md

 FightForms is a web application consisting of three modules: frontend, backend, and admin.

-* The frontend is built with Next.js
-* The backend is developed using NestJS,
-* and the admin module is a modified fork of the .

 ## Frontend app

 Frontend app is a nextjs app that allows users to submit demo application using AI assistant.